bsycorp/kees/README.md

       name: annotations
 ```

 During the package stage we also generate a terraform IAM policy.
-The application needs to be given some permissions to the secret storage (SSM / Parameter Store) this is done via the Exporter.
+The application needs to be given some permissions to the secret storage (DynamoDB) this is done via the Exporter.
 We want the manifest annotations to be the source of truth for defining what secrets an application needs access too, but this needs to be enforced by IAM, so
 the exporter is run at build/package time to generate a policy that ensures the two are aligned.